apollo

 Home Care

-Some home remedies that can provide temporary relief from the signs and symptoms and acute arthritis pain, include:
+Some home remedies that can provide temporary relief from the signs and symptoms of acute arthritis pain include:

 Exercising regularly has shown positive results in arthritis.
-It helps a person manage his/her weight while retaining the flexibility of the joints.
-Proper exercising also strengthens the ligaments and joints for greater support.
+It helps a person their/her weight while retaining the flexibility of the joints.
+Proper exercising also strengthens the ligaments and joints with significantly greater support.

-Cold treatments, and consuming capsaicin, present in chilli peppers and some ointments, can also help.
+Cold treatments and consuming capsaicin in chilli peppers and some ointments can also help.

 Acupuncture is another method which can help reduce arthritic pain in patients.
 However, an individual must consult a doctor before opting for such options.